Sports in Indonesia: Football

 Football has become one of the most popular sports in Indonesia since the country's independence, even though it had virtually no presence in the country before then. in Indonesia, this phenomenon is most often ascribed to general worldwide popularity of the sport, which carried over into Indonesia following its rapid urbanization.
 It is played widely, both professionally and as recreation.
-Indonesia Super League, the Indonesian domestic league is popular.
-Some of the major teams include: Persib Bandung, Persebaya Surabaya, PSM Makassar, PSMS Medan, Persija Jakarta, PSIS Semarang, Sriwijaya FC, Persipura Jayapura, Bali United and Arema Malang.
+Liga Indonesia, the Indonesian domestic league is widely popular.
+Some of the major teams include: Persib Bandung, Persebaya Surabaya, PSM Makassar, PSMS Medan, Persija Jakarta, PSIS Semarang, Sriwijaya F.C., Persipura Jayapura, Bali United and Arema Malang.
 The national body is the Football Association of Indonesia (PSSI).

 The Indonesian football league started around 1930 in the Dutch colonial era.
-In 1993, PSSI combined the existing 2 amateur competitions to be a single professional competition for football clubs, known as the Indonesian Football League (Liga Indonesia).
-Starting from 2008-09 season onwards, the competition format changed into a more common system that also being used in most European football leagues.
-The name also changed into Indonesia Super League.
+In 1993, PSSI combined the existing Perserikatan, an amateur competition, and Galatama, a semi-professional league, to be a single professional competition for Indonesian football clubs, known as the Indonesian Football League (Liga Indonesia).
+Starting from 2008–09 season onwards, the competition format changed into a more common system that is also being used in most European football leagues by adding a fully professional league by banning local government's funding, the Indonesia Super League, now Liga 1.

-On the international stage, Indonesia experienced limited success despite being the first Asian team to qualify for the FIFA World Cup in 1938 as Dutch East Indies.
-In 1956, the football team played in the Olympics and played a hard-fought draw against USSR.
-On the continent level, Indonesia won the bronze medal once in football in the 1958 Asian Games.
+On the international stage, Indonesia experienced limited success despite being the first Asian team to play for the FIFA World Cup in 1938 as Dutch East Indies, when they replaced the withdrawn Japan.
+In 1956, the football team played in the Olympics and played a hard-fought draw against Soviet Union.
+The youth teams played in the 1979 FIFA World Youth Championship (U-20, replacing three losing teams from the 1978 AFC Youth Championship) and 2023 FIFA U-17 World Cup (U-17, qualified as hosts), eliminated in the group stage on both occasions.
+The 2023 U-17 World Cup was the first FIFA tournament to ever take place in the country.
+The U-17 team then qualified for the 2025 World Cup, the country's first successful qualification campaign to a FIFA tournament.

+On the continental level, Indonesia won the football bronze medal in the 1958 Asian Games.
 Indonesia's first appearance in Asian Cup was back in 1996.
-The Indonesian national team has always qualified for the Asian Cup in 2000, 2004 and 2007 AFC Asian Cup, however unable to move through next stage.
-Indonesia will host the 2023 FIFA U-20 World Cup after being awarded the competition over the South American countries of Brazil and Peru; the Indonesia Under-20 football team automatically qualified for the 2023 tournament as host.
+The Indonesian national team has since qualified for the Asian Cup five times; in 2000, 2004, 2007, 2023, and 2027, advancing to the knockout stage for the first time in 2023.